About Côte d’Ivoire

 Traditional oven adapted to pyrolysis, producing:

-- Biochar for soil amendment
+- Biochar for soil amendment and water filtration systems

 - Pellets for animal feed, e.g. poultry, pigs, rabbits, guinea pigs